Warning: Disconnect power before servicing.

 What is the Bosch diagnostic mode button combination?

-For most 2015 and newer Bosch dishwashers (300, 500, 800, and 800 Plus series), hold the two leftmost buttons on the control panel simultaneously for 3-5 seconds with the door open.
-The display will change or a light sequence will activate.
-Close the door to start the test sequence.
-For pre-2010 models (SHU/SHV series), the entry requires a 3-button sequence: press buttons 1, 2, and 3 in quick succession, then press 1, 2, and 3 again within 4 seconds.
+For 2015 and newer Bosch dishwashers, basically the 300, 500, 800, and 800 Plus series, hold the two leftmost buttons on the control panel simultaneously for 3-5 seconds with the door open.
+The display will change or the lights will do something different.
+Close the door and the test starts automatically.
+For pre-2010 SHU and SHV models, you do a 3-button rotating sequence: press buttons 1, 2, and 3 in quick succession, then repeat within 4 seconds.
+The timing on those old boards is touchy, so go fast and don't pause between presses.

 How do I read Bosch diagnostic codes?

-What is the difference between diagnostic mode and error codes?
+What's the difference between diagnostic mode and regular error codes?

-Stuck in diagnostic mode - how do I exit?
+I'm stuck in diagnostic mode, how do I get out?

 Can I damage the dishwasher by running diagnostic mode?